dkvz/PasswordManagerApp/README.md

 npm install -D --save-exact pbkdf2@3.0.17
 ```

+## Sessions cleanup
+I'm implementing my own session mechanic using a singleton that stays in memory for the app lifetime.

+For the automatic cleaning up I should look up background tasks: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-2.2

 ## Questions
 * Where (which directory) do you put these "service" classes that can be injected in controllers (and other things I imagine)?